Supervisors & Proposed Research Topics

 Zoltán Kmetty: Understanding social processes through digital data

 Detailed description: The explosion of digital data capture and storage and the general spread of digitalization has generated a volume of data in recent years that would have been unimaginable.
 This has opened up a new perspective for social and data scientists, fundamentally changing the way and means of knowledge production.
-The advantages of digital data have already been addressed in several studies in the literature, highlighting, among other things, the high temporal (and even spatial) granularity, the observation of actual behavior as opposed to attitudes measured in surveys, or the potential for exploring interaction spaces.
+The advantages of digital data have already been addressed in several studies in the literature, highlighting, among other things, the high temporal (and even spatial) granularity, the observation of actual behaviour as opposed to attitudes measured in surveys, or the potential for exploring interaction spaces.
 Of course, the analysis of digital data also has its difficulties, such as unstructuredness and noise, often lack of context, and problems of generalisability of the results due issues of the sample.
 The growing methodological issues in survey research (mainly sample selection problems) will make digital data increasingly valuable in the quantitative social sciences, despite the challenges that arise.
 This process has started not only in the international field but also in Hungarian sociology and political science, with an increasing number of studies based on digital data published in recent years.

 The key to digital data analysis is getting high-quality data.
 There seems to be a vast amount of digital data available to almost anyone - data is pouring in from everywhere.
 But in practice, this is not the case.
 On the one hand, more and more companies are recognizing the value of their data assets and limiting access to data by external actors.
 On the other hand, tightening data protection regulations (especially in Europe) also narrow the scope of digital data available for research purposes.
-The solution to this problem can be data donation-based research .
+The solution to this problem can be data donation-based research.
 In this approach, we turn to the users and we leave out the platform providers and use the users data with their consent.
 This approach creates a clean legal environment for our data collection and allows us to combine additional survey data gathered from the participants.

 Our research team (PI: Zoltan Kmetty) conducted a large-scale data donation project in 2023.
 We collected social media data (Facebook, Google, Instagram, TikTok) and survey data from more than 750 respondents.
 This unique dataset provides an opportunity for novel research on many different sociological and methodological questions.